 will match a timestamp only if it exists at the beginning of a line.
 The '\b' anchor can be used to ensure a regular expression matches a whole word.
-For example the regular expression 'Al' would match both the words 'Al' and would match 'Al' but not 'Alpha'.
+For example the regular expression 'Al' would match both the words 'Al' and 'Alpha' but the regular expression:

+would match 'Al' but not 'Alpha'.
 The Match Whole Word toggle in the Find Bar Options can be enabled as another way to limit regular expressions to matching whole words only.